eEcoLiDAR/Laserfarm/docs/user_manual.rst

 used for the workers.
 The ``nprocs`` and ``nthreads`` arguments set the number of workers running on each host and the number of threads spawned by each worker, respectively.
 For further information we refer to the `Dask documentation`_.

-Any other deployed Dask cluster can be used to distribute tasks within ``MacroPipeline``, for instance:
+Any other deployed Dask cluster can be used to distribute tasks within ``MacroPipeline`` if passed as an argument to the ``setup_cluster`` method, for instance:

 .. code-block:: python